GROUND SCHOOL: HOVER TRAINING, PART 2

 Conventional wisdom says that anything worth doing is worth doing right.
-This has traditionally been interpreted to mean that new pilots should strive to fly the best possible maneuver right away, using all of the techniques that an experienced pilot would use and then chalking up the ensuing struggles to the need for more practice.
+That has traditionally been interpreted to mean that new pilots should strive to fly the best possible maneuver right away, using all of the techniques that an experienced pilot would use and then chalking up the ensuing struggles to the need for more practice.
 (This would be the equivalent of asking a first-grader to learn algebra before being taught simple addition.)

 Crawl-Walk-Run